cypress-io/cypress-documentation/source/api/events/before-window-unload-event.md

 # Usage

-This example demonstrates testing that your application was redirected
+This example demonstrates testing that your application was redirected.

 ```javascript
 // in your app